 What extras are offered from Realms Plus gets updated all the time, with tons of community maps and modes coming in hot monthly.
 You can check out what the latest additions to Minecraft Realms (opens in new tab) are over on the news section of the Minecraft Realms site.
 Just scroll to the bottom and check out what's been introduced lately to see what kind of minigames, maps, and modes are available.

 Once you have decided which Realms subscription you want, it’s time to start setting it up.
 You do this by opening the game (obviously), then clicking Minecraft Realms on the main menu, then choosing to Buy Realm.
 Once you've set up and paid, you can go back to the client and click on the 'Click to start your new realm' text.
 This will prompt you to name and describe your realm, and then give you the option to upload a world, start a new one, use a world template, or a few other options like Adventures or Experiences.

 Once you've set up your world, it will appear in the Minecraft Realms list with a wrench button next to it.
 Clicking this will allow you to configure your world(s), back them up, or invite players.

 How to replace your world in Minecraft Realms

 Replacing a world in Minecraft Realms is literally as easy as pushing a button.
 Which button?
-The ‘Replace World’ button in the Realms Menu, of course.
-This then lets you upload a previously downloaded world.
-You can also push the Realms Backup button instead, which will pull up each of your previous backups and give you the option to restore them.
+The ‘Reset world’ button in the Realms configuration menu, of course.
+This will clear out the currently selected world, and allow you to start fresh.
+You can also push the World backups button instead, which will pull up each of your previous backups and give you the option to restore them.
 This list comes with timestamps too, so it’s pretty convenient and easy to navigate.

 There’s also a Reset Realm button, which allows you to create a new realm from scratch to replace your current one.